 6th Grade

-The 6th grade experience is designed to be fun and engaging.
+The 6th Grade experiences are designed to be both fun and engaging.

-The curriculum along with the field trips, projects, activities, and games are designed to enhance the ultimate learning experience!
+The curriculum, along with field trips, projects, activities, and games aims to enhance the ultimate learning experience, making education enjoyable and impactful for students!

 Field Trips

-• Hume Lake – Hume Lake is a five day science camp in Sequoia National Park that focuses on finding God in the world around us.
-They offer exciting games and evening chapel services that are powerful and challenging.
-The exciting educational classes and fun activities make this camp an amazing 6th grade experience!
+- Hume Lake – Hume Lake is an incredible five day outdoor learning camp in Sequoia National Forest that focuses on finding God in the world around us.
+The camp offers thrilling games and evening chapel services that are inspiring and thought provoking.
+The engaging educational classes and fun activities make this camp an unforgettable 6th grade experience!

 *Field trips are subject to change.